epasseto/Second_Project/README.md

 - 1.21 update: for preventing pipeline leakage using Picke, I modified train_data for having pre_tokenization preprocessing as optional

 - 1.22 update: `condensing` bug correction.
 This attribute was causing some instability in the system.
 In a new future it will be active again.
 It is not fundamental for running the project

+- 1.23 update `condensing` attribute was removed, due to an insuperable issue

 ##### This project is under MIT Licence